 In five years of operation, the TWINS maps have provided three-dimensional images and global characterization of this region.
 The observatories track how the magnetosphere responds to space weather storms, characterize global information such as temperature and shape of various structures within the magnetosphere, and improve models of the magnetosphere that can be used to simulate a vast array of events.

 “With two satellites, with two sets of simultaneous images we can see things that are entirely new,” said Mei-Ching Fok, the project scientist for TWINS at NASA’s Goddard Space Flight Center in Greenbelt, Maryland.
 “This is the first ever stereoscopic energetic neutral atom mission, and it’s changed the way we understand the ring current.”

-Each spacecraft is in a highly elliptical orbit called a Molniya orbit, during which the spacecraft spend most of their time around 20,000 miles above Earth, where they get a great view of the magnetosphere.
+Each spacecraft is in a highly elliptical orbit called a Molniya orbit, during which the spacecraft spends most of its time around 20,000 miles (32,000 kilometers) above Earth, where it gets a great view of the magnetosphere.
 Initially launched for a two-year mission, TWINS was formally extended in 2010 for three more years, with another multi-year extension pending.
 Over that time, TWINS has worked hand in hand with other NASA missions that provide information about Earth’s magnetosphere.

 “We’ve done some fantastic new research in the last five years,” said David McComas, the principal investigator for TWINS at the Southwest Research Institute in San Antonio, Texas.
 “As a mission of opportunity, it is a very inexpensive mission and it continues to return incredible science.”